 Women peacemakers born today

 1886 Raicho Hiratsuka born Tokyo, Japan (d.
 1971).
 Pioneering Japanese feminist.
 Founded and edited first Japanese women’s journal, Bluestocking, 1911.
-Undertook peace mission to US on outbreak of Korean War asking for Japan to remain pacifist and neutral, 1950.

 1946 Louise Arbour born Montreal, Canada.
-Chief Prosecutor of Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda, 1996-99; Canadian Supreme Court Justice, 1999-2004; UN Commissioner for Human Rights, 2004-08; Nobel Peace Prize nominee, 2005.
+Canadian Supreme Court Justice, 1999-2004; UN Commissioner for Human Rights, 2004-08; Nobel Peace Prize nominee, 2005.

 1954 Gael Murphy born Paris, France.
 Former Foreign Service Officer, aid worker, and Peace Corps volunteer.
 American co-founder and international coordinator of social justice organization Code Pink.
-Coordinated Women's Peace Vigil, 2002; arrested for protest at Republican National Convention, 2004.

 Women's peacemaking on this day

-- Feast day of St. Austreberta (630-704) Threatened with a sword, bared her neck to welcome the blade and stopped the assault.
+Feast day of St. Austreberta (630-704) Threatened with a sword, bared her neck to welcome the blade and stopped the assault.

-- 1974 In a victory for the primarily Chicana labor force, the two-year strike and boycott campaign against Farah Textiles ended.
+1974 In a victory for the primarily Chicana labor force, the two-year strike and boycott campaign against Farah Textiles ended.